Home General country informationPhilippines – General info

 June 12, 1898

-After Admiral Dewey took Manila in the Spanish-American War, Aquinaldo returns and proclaims the independence of the Philippines.
+After Admiral Dewey takes Manila in the Spanish-American War, Aquinaldo returns and proclaims the independence of the Philippines.

 1901

-After the American’s savage war, William Taft becomes the first civil governor.
-As a result, the Americans are reforming the education system and gradually giving the Filipinos political self-government at the regional level.
+After a cruel war by the Americans, William Taft becomes the first civilian governor.
+As a result, the Americans reform the school system and gradually grant the Filipinos political self-government at the regional level.

 1935